 Tips for cooking summer squash in the air fryer

-- Summer squash has a high water content and cooks very quickly.
+- Summer squash (unlike winter squash) has a high water content and cooks very quickly.
 Cooking it at a very high temperature will allow you to get some browning on the outside without turning the insides to complete mush!

 - Having slightly thicker rounds will also help the squash maintain its shape while cooking.
 I cut mine about 1 cm thick (somewhere between ¼ and ½ inches).